IgorFIE/the-knighting-of-sr-isaac/README.md

 - w/a/s/d to walk and v/b to attack on desktop.
 - Gamepad and atk buttons a/b for mobile.
 - Pick your starting weapon with v/b in the keyboard or press the buttons in mobile.
-- v/b or a/b allows you to pick weapons to the respective hand, it also allows you to open doors.
+- v/b or a/b allows you to pick a weapons to that respective hand, it also allows you to open doors.
-- Treasure room can only be open if you have the key.
+- Treasure room can only be opened if you have the key.
 - Clicking in the top right speaker or pressing "m" can mute the game sounds.
 - Enemies may drop their weapons after dead.